-The Financial Year 2020 resulted in a loss for TTFC, which is attributable to the TPB and related to reserves established following the Covid-19 pandemic.
-The IGR business contributed with a small profit after two years of significant typhoon losses.
+The financial year 2021 resulted in a loss for TTFC, which is attributable to the TPB and related to reserves established following extreme natural catastrophe events in Europe.
+The IGR business contributed with a small profit.

 5.2 Financial result